The pyramids of Giza and the ancient wonders of the Nile Valley have been attracting visitors for centuries.

 Discover some of the unique benefits of choosing to travel with Cox & Kings...

 Explore the diverse cultural influences that have created the fascinating heritage of India.
 This tour encompasses holy cities, the resplendent Taj Mahal, Jodhpur’s bluewashed houses, and the beautiful lakes and palaces of Udaipur.
 Go in search of the elusive Royal Bengal tiger and extend your journey in the idyllic backwaters of Kerala.

 View more climate information & imperial units

-Fly from London (regional connections available) to Amristar via Delhi with Jet Airways.
+Fly from London (regional connections available) to Amristar via Delhi with British Airways.
 (N)